14.3 — Member functions

 For advanced readers

-This way, by the time the compiler compiles the member initializers and member function definitions, it has already seen implicit declarations for all of the members of the class!
+That way, by the time the compiler actually compiles the member function definitions, it has already seen the full class definition (containing declarations for all members!)

 Member functions can be overloaded